UBC-Solar/sunlink/README.md

 1) `./link_telemetry.py --health` => checks if the parser is available.

-2) `./link_telemetry.py -p /dev/ttyUSB0 -b 230400 --prod` => specifies a source port of `/dev/ttyUSB0` with a baudrate of `230400` and instructs the parser to write to the production InfluxDB bucket.
+2) `./link_telemetry.py -p /dev/ttyUSB0 -b 230400 --prod` => specifies a source port of `/dev/ttyUSB0` with a baudrate of `230400` and requests the parser to write to the production InfluxDB bucket.

-3) `./link_telemetry.py -p /dev/ttyUSB0 -b 230400 --no-write` => specifies a source port of `/dev/ttyUSB0` with a baudrate of `230400` and instructs the parser to only parse and not write data.
+3) `./link_telemetry.py -p /dev/ttyUSB0 -b 230400 --no-write` => specifies a source port of `/dev/ttyUSB0` with a baudrate of `230400` and requests the parser to only parse and not write data to InfluxDB.

-4) `./link_telemetry.py -r --debug` => makes the script randomly generate message data and instructs the parser to write to the debug InfluxDB bucket.
+4) `./link_telemetry.py -r --debug` => makes the script randomly generate message data and requests the parser to write to the debug InfluxDB bucket.

+5) `./link_telemetry.py -r -f 100 --debug` => makes the script randomly generate message data at 100Hz and requests the parser to write to the debug InfluxDB bucket.

 ## Running the tests